José Ceda: San Diego Padres

+Chicago Cubs

+On July 31, 2006, Ceda was traded to the Chicago Cubs in exchange for Todd Walker.
+He spent the remainder of the season with the rookie-level Arizona League Cubs and High-A Boise Hawks.

+Ceda spent the 2007 season with the Single-A Peoria Chiefs and AZL Cubs.
+In 23 appearances (7 starts) split between the two affiliates, he posted a cumulative 2-2 record and 3.06 ERA with 69 strikeouts across 50 innings pitched.

+Florida / Miami Marlins

-On November 13, 2008, Ceda was traded by the Cubs to the Florida Marlins in exchange for right-handed pitcher Kevin Gregg.
-He was added to the Marlins' 40 man roster following the 2009 season to protect him from the Rule 5 draft.
+On November 13, 2008, Ceda was traded by the Cubs to the Florida Marlins in exchange for Kevin Gregg.
+He missed the entirety of the 2009 season due to a right shoulder injury.
+On November 20, 2009, the Marlins added Ceda to their 40-man roster to protect him from the Rule 5 draft.

+On September 6, 2010, Ceda was promoted to the major leagues for the first time.
+In 8 games for the Marlins during his rookie campaign, he posted a 5.19 ERA with 9 strikeouts across 8 2/3 innings pitched.

 On August 14, 2011, Ceda gained some infamy by walking relief pitcher Santiago Casilla on four pitches when Casilla was standing at the outermost point of the batter's box, clearly not intending to swing at any pitches.
+In 2011, Ceda made 17 appearances out of the bullpen for Miami, registering a 4.43 ERA with 21 strikeouts across 20 1/3 innings pitched.

 On April 14, 2012, Ceda underwent Tommy John surgery and spent the rest of the 2012 season on the disabled list.

-Ceda was outrighted off the Marlins roster on October 4, 2013.
-He elected free agency on November 4, 2013.
+Ceda spent 2013 in rehabilitation with the rookie-level Gulf Coast League Marlins and High-A Jupiter Hammerheads, struggling to a combined 11.25 ERA with 6 strikeouts over 5 appearances.
+On October 4, 2013, Ceda was removed from the 40-man roster and sent outright to the Triple-A New Orleans Zephyrs.
+He elected free agency following the season on November 4.